 During Your Procedure

 Once you are in the angiographic suite, you will be moved onto an x-ray table.
-The procedure will be done through an artery in your leg or arm, so your groin area or the arm will be washed with an antibiotic solution and then covered with a sterile sheet.
+Your surgeon will perform the procedure through an artery in your leg or arm, so your groin area or the arm will be washed with an antibiotic solution and covered with a sterile sheet.
 Your doctor will inject a local anesthetic (numbing medicine) into the area where the catheters will be inserted.
 You may feel a sting when the needle is put into your groin and a brief warm sensation when the medicine is injected.

 Next, your doctor will insert the guiding catheter into your artery.
 Your doctor will inject contrast (x-ray dye) into the guiding catheter to allow him to see the arteries in your neck and brain.
 Your face and neck may feel warm or flushed when this happens, but this usually goes away after a short time.